Mr-cool08/tolka/README.md

 # 2. Features

-- Users can submit translation job requests through the web interface.
+- Users can create accounts or log in to reuse their contact information.
+- Passwords are stored securely using salted hashes.
+- Translation job requests can also be submitted as a one-time guest booking.
-- Authenticated users can view the list of job requests and accept them.
+- Administrators can view the list of job requests.
-- Confirmation emails are sent to users and the translation company upon job acceptance.

 # 3. Usage

-Home page: The home page displays general information about the translation service.
-This is not a part of the application.
+Home page: Users can sign up, log in, or continue as guests from the landing page.

 Submit Translation Job: